 Tahini is one of those ingredients that I like to consider a flavour-enhancer because its nutty (or seedy) simplicity makes everything taste delicious.
 It’s also super easy to make at home with a few tips I’ll share below.

 So what exactly is tahini?
 Quite simply, it’s just toasted and ground sesame seeds.
 Tahini is a staple ingredient in the Mediterranean and Middle Eastern culture and it’s frequently used as an ingredient in Hummus or served alongside Falafel, pita, or baba ganoush as a condiment or sauce.

 Just Three Ingredients:

 Making tahini is super simple.
-With the help of regular ingredients you can make tastiest tahini.
+With the help of regular ingredients, you can make the tastiest tahini.

 1 cup sesame seeds